Skip to main content

 How Can Exercise Protocols Be Tailored for Hormonal Response?

 The hormonal response to exercise is highly dependent on the type, intensity, and volume of the activity.
-While all movement is beneficial for metabolic health, stands out for its ability to generate a potent, acute anabolic signal.
+While all movement is beneficial for metabolic health, resistance training stands out for its ability to generate a potent, acute anabolic signal.
 This response is primarily driven by the metabolic demand of the exercise session.

 • Volume and Intensity ∞ Workouts that involve multiple large muscle groups (like squats, deadlifts, and presses) and are performed with high volume (multiple sets and repetitions) and moderate to high intensity create the greatest stimulus for testosterone release.